centminmod/optimise-images/examples/benchmark-mode-compare-compressors1.md

 [optimise-images.sh](https://github.com/centminmod/optimise-images) added new benchmark mode option to test against preset sample images as well as support for alternative PNG compressor to OptinPNG, ZopfliPNG and alternative JPG compressor to JpegOtim, Google Guetzli and Mozilla MozJPEG.
+You can jump straight to the summary [here](#summary).

 Usage options: